jpetrucciani/nix/hosts/work/README.md

 # work

-This is a NixOS install inside a VM for work.
+This is an arm64 NixOS install inside a VM for work.

 ---